 Jonathan Neufeld

 My research interests are in philosophy and music, aesthetics, political philosophy, and philosophy of law.
 I began university life as a viola performance major studying with Roland Vamos.
 After a year of hard practice and being in awe of my colleagues, I discovered the joys of political theory and U.S. constitutional law.
 After writing an M.A. thesis on deliberative democracy and the limits of public reason, I began to work on a Ph.D. dissertation on legal interpretation where I explored what has turned out to be a very fruitful parallel between musical performance and the interpretation of law in constitutional democracies.
-This led me carefully to consider the myriad relationships between the public performance of music and the political public sphere and has resulted two book projects: Music in Public: How Performance Shapes Democracy and Listeners, Critics, and Judges.
-I have published articles on musical performance, the relationship between music and the public sphere, art and politics, and the concept of reasonable disagreement.
+This led me carefully to consider the myriad relationships between the public performance of music and the political public sphere and has resulted two book projects: Music in Public: How Performance Shapes Democracy (under contract with OUP) and Aesthetic Disobedience: Protest, Democracy and the Arts.
+I have published articles on musical performance, opera, the relationship between music and the public sphere, art and politics, art and human rights, musical ontology, and the concept of reasonable disagreement.
 My interest in the actual practice of music has not waned: I still play the viola (not particularly well), I write music criticism, and in 2010, sociologist Jennifer C. Lena and I founded the Music, Authority, and Community project that commissioned a new musical work by Guggenheim and Grammy award winning composer Gabriela Lena Frank.
 The piece, Hilos, was premiered and recorded in Nashville by the Alias Chamber Ensemble.
 The CD was released by Naxos in February 2011.
+Here at C of C I lead the Aesthetics Work Group, an interdisciplinary group of faculty and students who get together, sometimes with guests from other universities, to discuss contemporary work in philosophy and the arts.

 Education